aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 ### Exercise 3.33

-> What would happen if we did not initialize the scores array in the program on *page 116*?
+> What would happen if we did not initialize the `scores` array in the program on *page 116*?

 **Answer:**

+The `scores` array would have 11 `unsigned` elements of indeterministic values.

 ### Exercise 3.34

-> Given that p1 and p2 point to elements in the same array, what does the following code do?
-Are there values of p1 or p2 that make this code illegal?
+> Given that `p1` and `p2` point to elements in the same array, what does the following code do?
+Are there values of `p1` or `p2` that make this code illegal?
 >
 > ```c++
 > p1 += p2 - p1;